newptcai/PlaneGeometry.jl/docs/src/theorem/Centroid.md

 # Centroid Exists Theorem

-See [Napoleon's Theorem](Napoleon.md) for an example with more explanations.
+See [Napoleon's Theorem](Napoleon.md) for an example with more detailed explanations of how to prove theorems with Julia.

 ```@setup 1
 using
     PlaneGeometry,
     PlaneGeometry.Theorems,
-    PlaneGeometry.Theorems.Napoleon,
+    PlaneGeometry.Theorems.Centroid,
     Plots
 ```